Kagurabachi: Chihiro's group

 Char is a young orphan who was a captive of crime boss and weapons dealer Sojo.
-Char is the last of the Kyonagi Clan, known for their regenerative abilities.
+Char is the last of the Kyonagi clan, known for their regenerative abilities.
 She was experimented on by Sojo for her abilities to help stabilize the Datenseki.
 While she can heal from nearly any wound she receives, Char can also use her ability to heal wounds on other people.

 Kamunabi

-The Kamunabi (神奈備) is a government-backed agency of sorcerers founded during the Seitei War (斉廷戦争, Seitei Sensō) to combat threats endangering Japan as a whole, unlike civilian sorcerers who handle smaller-scale conflicts.
-It replaced the Counter-Sorcery Army (対魔術軍, Tai Majutsu-Gun), abandoning its military hierarchy to focus on countering sorcerers from a hostile island nation.
+The Kamunabi (神奈備) is a government-backed agency of sorcerers formed during the Seitei War (斉廷戦争, Seitei Sensō) to combat threats endangering Japan as a whole, unlike civilian sorcerers who handle smaller-scale conflicts.
+Its origins trace back to the Sorcery Bureau (魔術局, Yojutsu-kyoku), a government sorcery-concerned division that existed prior to the Seitei War.
+It was restructured from the Counter-Sorcery Army (対魔術軍, Tai Majutsu-Gun), abandoning its military hierarchy to focus on countering sorcerers from the hostile island nation of Shokoku.
 The Kamunabi's current priority is securing the Enchanted Blades to maintain national stability.
 For three years, they have been locked in conflict with the Hishaku, who possess the blades but cannot wield them due to preexisting contracts.
-The Kamunabi safeguards the blades' rightful wielders, preventing the Hishaku from exploiting their power.
+The Kamunabi safeguards the blades' rightful bearers, preventing the Hishaku from exploiting their power.